-Posting is allowed only on bulletin boards and designated posting areas in the following locations:

-Student Center, academic buildings, Miller Field House, Levin Library, and in the residence halls.
+Posting is allowed only on bulletin boards and designated posting areas in the following locations: Student Center, academic buildings, Miller Field House, Levin Library, and in the residence halls.

-The Department of Student Activities & the Student Center must stamp all materials (except for those pertaining to the Office of Residence Life & Housing).
+The Department of Student Activities must stamp all materials (except for those pertaining to the Office of Residence Life & Housing).
 All materials must be removed by the person(s)/organization in a timely manner following the event.
-A reasonable effort must be made to remove posters and flyers 24 hours after the event.
+A reasonable effort must be made to remove posters and flyers

+24 hours after the event.
 SGA retains the right to sanction a person's or organization's posting privileges.

 Maximum Flyer Production Allowed:

-Academic and Performance Center 10
+10

-Hafer 15
+15

-Residence Halls 50 (Total)
+50 (Total)

-Miller Field House 3
+3

-Science Building 2
+2

-Student Center 6
+6

-Kennedy 10
+10

-Student Affairs 5
+5

 Specific numbers for poster production are not to exceed more than six per event in non-residential buildings.
 Requests for table tents in the Student Center will be on a first-come, first- serve basis through the Student Center Information Desk.